aletcher/ridingtheridge/_posts/thoughts/2024-04-20-essay-yoga.md

 ---
 layout: post
-title:  "What are you doing yoga for?"
+title:  "what are you doing yoga for?"
 description: "There's something strange about the Western appeal to yoga."
 date:   2024-03-20
 image:  images/yoga.webp